vicariousdrama/dnd/5e_Jaxxen_Tiefling_Warlock/readme.md

 _Subgroup: Matheris, Ulysses and Jinxia_

 Jinxia disengages from the spiders and attempts to get to the torch.
+There is a shiny large longsword nearby that catches Jinxia's eye.
 Spiders are chasing her.
 One lunges towards her and misses.
 The other lands on her and bites her but doesnt poison.
 She attempts to stab with daggers, misses one and hits with the other.
 Rolls to grab the torch.
 Ulysses dealing some damage to the spider and attacks with his quarterstaff, nailing it perfectly.
 A critical hit to the spider's skull causes it to crack and scream out, curling upside down with feet twitching.
 He gets to Matheris bundled up.
 Spiders attack Jinxia, but misses.

 <td width="200">&nbsp;</td></tr>
 <tr><td width="200">&nbsp;</td><td colspan="3">